-The couple, who met while they were both working at A.C.
-Nielsen in Chicago, knew they wanted to have a family.
 “We had been married for six years and really wanted a baby,” Barbara says.
 “Our doctor said there was nothing medically wrong.
 He suggested we put in an adoption application and then I might get pregnant, which was what they told families back then.
-It never worked for me, but I got two of the most beautiful children I could have hoped for.”
+It never worked for me, but I [now have] two of the most beautiful children I could have hoped for.”

-In the late 1960s there were up to 60 babies in the Nursery at any given time, and The Cradle was looking for parents.
+In the late 1960s, when there were up to 60 babies in the Nursery at any given time, The Cradle was seeking adoptive parents.
 “We called, had an interview in September, and our daughter was born in December,” Norm says.

-The couple spent the weekend buying and assembling a crib, picking up borrowed baby clothes from family and purchasing cloth diapers (“No disposables back in those days!” says Norm.)
-Monday, Barbara went into her office to tell her boss she would not be returning to work because she was about to become a mom.
+The couple spent the weekend buying and assembling a crib, picking up borrowed baby clothes and purchasing cloth diapers. (“No disposables back in those days!”
+Norm says.)
+On Monday, Barbara went to her office to tell her boss she would not be returning to work because she was about to become a mom.

 “He said he wanted me to stay working and he would let me work from home, which I did for the next 25 years,” Barbara says.
 “He was a man ahead of his time.”

-They picked up their daughter from The Cradle on January 14, 1969.
-“Janice was so quiet, such a good girl, always easygoing,” recalls Norm.
+Barbara and Norm adopted their daughter Janice at The Cradle in January 1969.
+“Janice was so quiet, such a good girl, always easygoing,” Norm says.
 “I remember they had us change her into the clothes we brought from home, and we were on our way in less than an hour!”

-The drive home was wonderful, with Barbara holding baby Janice in her arms, since there were no car seats in those days either.
-“We showed her off all over,“ said Norm.
+On the drive home, Barbara held baby Janice in her arms since there were no car seats in those days either.
+“We showed her off all over,“ Norm says.
 “Our friends and neighbors didn’t even know we were in the process of adopting, so it was a fun surprise.”

-“The kids were always close – Steve came home just before Janice turned three, and she felt like it was her best ever birthday present,” Barbara says.
+“The kids were always close.
+Steve came home just before Janice turned three, and she felt like it was her best birthday present ever,” Barbara says.

-Although adoption has changed so much since the Wolowickis brought their children home, they continue to support The Cradle through regular gifts and attending events.
-“The Cradle is our favorite charity,” Barbara says.
-“The Cradle gave us our children — how could we not be supportive?”
+Although adoption has changed so much since the Wolowickis brought their children home, they continue to support The Cradle through regular gifts and by attending events.
+“The Cradle is our favorite [nonprofit],” Barbara says.
+“The Cradle [connected us to] our children — how could we not be supportive?”